First Year (30 Semester Hours)

 - Experiential learning courses where grading is primarily based upon performance simulations;

-- Courses that mimic the law firm clerking experience; and
+- Courses that mimic the law firm clerking experience;

 - Directed Research that is not designated as satisfying the above requirement.